 When you park in national parks, it is also free of charge.

 Wishing you lots of free and easy parking in Israel!

-Think this post is useful, helpful or just interesting?
-I would really appreciate a like, a share or a comment 🙂
+Think this post is useful, helpful, or interesting?
+I would really appreciate a like, a share, or a comment 🙂

 Did I forget anything?
 Please let me know how I can make this post better by posting your comment or by sending an email to email@example.com.